wptinysolution/media-library-tools/README.txt

 * Originals are never overwritten directly: each image is compressed to a temporary file that is validated before it replaces the original
 * Compression runs on the server, so you can close the window and the job keeps going
 * Free version compresses up to 20 images per run

+= Convert to WebP/AVIF =
+* Generate modern WebP copies of your JPEG and PNG images to cut page weight
+* Converted files are saved alongside the originals — `image.jpg` keeps its place in the media library and `image.webp` is created next to it
+* Your original images are never replaced, and the media library keeps one entry per image
+* Detects what your server can actually produce and disables any format it cannot
+* Uses the image library already installed on your server — ImageMagick where available, otherwise GD
+* See how many images are convertible, how many are done, and how many remain
+* Progress runs on the server, so you can close the window and the job keeps going
+* Delete or regenerate the generated files at any time
+* Free version converts up to 20 images per run

 = Regenerate Thumbnails =
 * Regenerate all registered image thumbnail sizes for every image in your media library in a single click